Cheer mom used deepfake nudes and threats to harass daughter’s teammates, police say

 Known in the technology industry as synthetic media, deepfakes use artificial intelligence to create realistic but entirely false images and video.
 The technology can be used in seemingly harmless ways — Tom Cruise telling a joke — but crop up more often in malicious situations like making House Speaker Nancy Pelosi (D-Calif.) appear drunk or actors like Emma Watson appear to be in a porn clip.

-University of Virginia law professor Danielle Citron, who researches digital harassment, privacy and free speech, noted that deepfake sex videos are increasingly common, overwhelmingly target women and, most troublingly, are getting easier to make and harder to spot.
+University of Virginia law professor Danielle Citron, who researches digital harassment, privacy and free speech, noted that deepfake sex videos are increasingly common, overwhelmingly target women and, most troubling, are getting easier to make and harder to spot.

 “It’s like an arms race; pretty soon, the ‘dark hats’ are ahead of the ‘white hats’ and we can’t tell which is real,” said Citron, using hacker community terms to describe security experts who use their expertise for ethical versus illegal activity.